10 Questions You Must Ask Before Buying a Business

-Make sure there's a clear paper trail for the company's financial data, Parker says.
+Parker recommended making sure there's a clear paper trail for the company's financial data.
 You need access to tax returns and other documents to back up the owner's assertions about the company's revenue, other income sources, and profits or losses.
 If the seller has unrecorded income, how can he prove it in writing?

 Do you have any past, pending or potential lawsuits?

-The last thing you want is to inherit a lawsuit, Walden says.
+Walden advised that the last thing you want is to inherit a lawsuit.
 Ask if there are any pending or past legal proceedings and avoid buying any business that could potentially get you involved in litigation.
 For protection, get the response in writing in case the owner is concealing any legal matters that could come to light later.